ACROSS-UWB/RPX-H-inf-PI/README.md

 ## Usage

 1. Provide the plant model in the supported format.
-2. Define the H-infinity design specifications.
+2. Define the H∞ design specifications.
 3. Define frequency-limited requirements on the sensitivity function.
 4. Define the closed-loop pole placement constraints.
 5. Run the design procedure to obtain the controller parameters.